 Best Practices for Video Sales Letters

 A video sales email, also known as a video sales letter, is a wonderful opportunity to have fun while delivering an extremely effective message to your prospects.
 Here are our top tips for making your video sales letter a smashing success.

 Craft a Compelling Subject Line

-Indicating that your sales email contains a video in the subject line can boost open rates.
+Indicating your sales email containing a video in the subject line can boost open rates.
 Many reps like to put “[VIDEO]” right at the beginning of the subject line, then follow it with a short value prop or hook.

 If your prospect was a referral, it’s a great idea to put the name of your mutual contact in the subject line, for example, “[VIDEO] Mandy said we should chat!”